coconutgrace/iot-board/README.md

 Standalone:

 * [Live Demo Stable](http://demo.iot-dashboard.org/) of the `master` branch.
-* [Live Demo Dev](http://demo.iot-dashboard.org/branch/dev/) of the `dev` branch.

 Online service:

 The iot-dashboard code does not include any server-side backend logic for account mangement, plugin registry and state persistence.
-If you need these features, e.g. if you want to share your dashboard easily with others over the web, you can use the hosted version of the dashboard (currently in beta):
+If you need these features, e.g. if you want to share your dashboard easily with others over the web, you can use the hosted version of the dashboard:

 * [Lobaro Dashboard Hosting](https://dashboard.lobaro.com/)